 Columbia Fireflies Game Notes vs Fayetteville

-The Fireflies continue their series with the Fayetteville Woodpeckers tonight at 7:05 pm.
-RHP Anderson Paulino (6-4, 5.42 ERA) gets the nod for Columbia and Fayetteville chooses righty Elian Rodriguez (1-1, 5.40 ERA) to start the game.
+The Fireflies close out their series with the Woodpeckers today at 5:05 pm at Segra Park.
+RHP Adrian Alcantara (4-5, 5.17 ERA) gets the ball for the home team and the visiting Woodpeckers send RHP Jayson Shroeder (2-2, 9.00 ERA) to the hill.

-Tonight is The 13th in the Upside Down at Segra Park.
-The first 1,000 fans will receive a free Stranger Things-themed t-shirt as gates open at 6 pm.
-In addition to that, Carolina Game Labs will have pinball machines behind the Budweiser Bow Tie Bar while the Fireflies provide plenty of spooky entertainment.
+Today is Mason's birthday at the ballpark.
+To celebrate, we'll have mascots from all around visiting Mason!
+After the game, kids at Segra Park will have a chance to run the bases.
+Tickets are available at FirefliesTickets.com.

 ---